April 16, 2020

 Jordan Wahl

-When it comes to communicating with prospects and customers, it should be a collaborative effort from both sales and marketing.
+Communicating with prospects and customers should be a collaborative effort between sales and marketing.
 Your sales playbook should explicitly state when and how to use sales and marketing tactics that will enable the other team.

-Even after you’ve got your sales playbook almost finalized, unfortunately, the work is never quite finished.
+Even after you’ve almost finalized your sales playbook, unfortunately, the work is never quite finished.
 There are a couple of strategies you can continue to work on before, during, and after your sales playbook has circulated around the company and been implemented by reps.

 Even if you want a fresh approach to selling, your sales team might already have a lot of information on strategies, processes, and methods they’ve seen success with.
 You wouldn’t want to count out their ways of selling that are proven to work.

-Make sure to conduct an audit of all the current sales information you have, and pick out what needs to be included in the new playbook and what should be left out.
-Not only will this motivate sales reps to abide by the playbook because they know it works, but it will also save you time and energy.
+Conduct an audit of all your current sales information and determine what should be included in the new playbook and what should be left out.
+This will motivate sales reps to abide by the playbook because they know it works, and it will also save you time and energy.

 As with any new process in a business, you need to ask for feedback from every party involved.